asyml/texar/examples/bert/README.md

     INFO:tensorflow:config_data.py has been updated
     INFO:tensorflow:Data preparation finished
 ```
-Please be noticed that variables `num_classes` and `num_train_data` are required for the building of model and training process respectively, and `max_seq_length` is required for reading data from TFRecords files, they should all exist in the data configuration file.
-Since we use `config_data.py` as our default data configuration file, we should make sure these variables are all configured in `config_data.py`
+**Please be noticed** that variables `num_classes` and `num_train_data` are required for the building of model and training process respectively, and `max_seq_length` is required for reading data from TFRecords files, they should all exist in the data configuration file.
+Since we use `config_data.py` as our default data configuration file, we should make sure these variables are all configured in `config_data.py`.

 ### Train and Evaluate